Outbound for B2B services firms

 Is cold email still allowed under GDPR and CAN-SPAM?

 Yes, with discipline.
 CAN-SPAM requires accurate sender info, clear unsubscribe, and no deceptive subject lines.
 GDPR requires legitimate-interest basis for B2B outreach and a documented ability to opt out.
 Compliance is an infrastructure concern, not a reason to avoid the channel.
+The firms that use compliance anxiety as a reason not to invest in outbound are usually the same ones running campaigns from the primary domain without documentation — which is actually the risky behaviour.

 What reply rate should we expect?